 Cleaning and Washing

-Ideally, you should consider cleaning and washing the exterior after every trip.
+Ideally, you should consider cleaning and washing your travel trailer after every trip.
 The best way to clean it is with a large sponge or soft brush and a mild detergent.
 A high-pressure hose is not recommended because it could damage your trailer’s finish and loosen any exterior fittings.

 Use a large sponge or soft brush and a mild detergent.